magicblock-labs/conjunto/transwise/README.md

 - `TransactionAccountsSnapshot` struct
   - readonly and writable vecs of `AccountChainSnapshot`
+  - can be fetched from a `TransactionAccountsHolder` using a `AccountChainSnapshotProvider`

 - `TransactionAccountsValidator` trait
   - takes a `TransactionAccountsSnapshot` and check if it can be a valid ephemeral transaction

 - `AccountFetcher` trait
-  - Allows fetching `TransactionAccountsSnapshot` from a `TransactionAccountsHolder`
   - Allows fetching `AccountChainSnapshot` from a `Pubkey`

 - `RemoteAccountFetcher`